What is Rydapt and how is it used?

 - Advise male patients with female partners of reproductive potential to use effective contraception during treatment with RYDAPT and for 4 months after the last dose [see Use In Specific Populations].

-- Advise women not to breastfeed during treatment with RYDAPT and for at least 4 months after the final dose [see Use In Specific Populations].
+Advise women not to breastfeed during treatment with RYDAPT and for 4 months after the last dose [see Use In Specific Populations].

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Carcinogenicity studies have not been performed with midostaurin.

 Midostaurin was not mutagenic in vitro in the bacterial reverse mutation assay (Ames test) or in Chinese hamster V97 cells.
 Midostaurin increased the frequency of polyploidy cells in an in vitro chromosomal aberrations assay in Chinese hamster ovary cells, but was not clastogenic in an in vivo rat bone marrow micronucleus assay when tested to the maximum tolerated dose (MTD) of 200 mg/kg (1200 mg/m²).
 This dose was approximately 20-fold the recommended human dose, based on body surface area.